TUDelft-Odesys/Preferendus_core_scripts/README.md

   Non-Dominance handler.
 The latter is better for highly constraint problems.
 See source code for the papers in which the handlers are described.
 NB. handlers are only limited tested for equality constraints!
 - **options:** dictionary that contain the parameters of the GA:
-    - n_bits: number of bits in bit string (default: 24);
+    - n_bits: number of bits in bit string;
-    - n_iter: maximal number of iterations (default: 400);
+    - n_iter: maximal number of iterations;
-    - n_pop: population size (default: 500);
+    - n_pop: population size;
-    - r_cross: cross-over rate (default: 0.85);
+    - r_cross: cross-over rate;
-    - max_stall: maximal generation with no improvements before the GA stops (default: 15);
+    - max_stall: maximal generation with no improvements before the GA stops;
-    - tol: improvement smaller than this value is neglected by the GA (default: 1e-15);
+    - tol: improvement smaller than this value is neglected by the GA ;
     - tetra: should be true when using the GA in combination with Tetra, to allow for correct assessment.
-True by default.
     - var_type: type of variable ('real', 'int', 'bool').
 Leave undefined when you have a mixed-integer problem!
 Default type is 'real'.
     - var_type_mixed: list with the types of your variables.
 Length is equal to the number of variables.
 Type can either be 'real', 'int' or 'bool'.